demiddel/mfe-react-context-api/README.md

-# mfe-barcamp-react
+# mfe-react-context-api
-Micro Frontend using React
+Micro Frontend using React and a global Context for sharing state.

 ## Dev Setup
 Run in each folder: